Do you suffer with pain in your Shins?

 - Pain located on the medial (inside) or lateral (outside) part of the lower leg.

-- Pain may be related to and aggravated by activity on hard surfaces (roads or concrete) or on tight turns on running tracks.
+- Activity on hard surfaces (roads or concrete) or on tight turns on running tracks can aggravate the pain.

 - Pain often lingers even after stopping the activity